Parameter estimation for rough differential equations: Introduction

-The exact setting of the statistical problem we consider is the following: {\bf we observe many independent copies of specific iterated integrals of the response $\{ Y_t,\ 0<t<T\}$} of a differential equation
+The exact setting of the statistical problem we consider is the following: \textit{we observe many independent copies of specific iterated integrals of the response $\{ Y_t, 0<t<T\}$} of a differential equation

-driven by the {\it rough path} $X$.
-We will formally define what we mean by a rough path and a differential equation driven by it in section \ref{intro to RDEs}.
-Two examples of interest are $X_t = (t, W_t)$ where $W_t$ is Brownian motion and the differential equation is a Stratonovic stochastic differential equation and $X_t = (t, B^H_t)$ where $B^H_t$ is fractional Brownian motion. {\bf The iterated integrals are observed at a fixed time $T$}.
-However, if the response lives in more than one dimension, the iterated integrals will be functions of the whole path.
+driven by the \textit{rough path} $X$.
+We will formally define what we mean by a rough path and a differential equation driven by it in Section \ref{introtoRDEs}.
+Two examples of interest are $X_t = (t, W_t)$ where $W_t$ is Brownian motion and the differential equation is a Stratonovich stochastic differential equation and $X_t = (t, B^H_t)$ where $B^H_t$ is fractional Brownian motion. \textit{The iterated integrals are observed at a fixed time $T$}.
+In this sense, our setting is similar to \cite{Gobet}.
+However, if the response lives in more than one dimension, the iterated integrals could be functions of the whole path.
 For example, suppose that $Y_t = (Y^{(1)}_t, Y^{(2)}_t)$ and we observe

 for fixed time $T$.
-We further assume that {\bf the vector field $f(y;\theta)$ is polynomial in $y$ and depends on the unknown parameter $\theta$}.
-Finally, we assume that {\bf we know the {\it expected signature} of the rough path $X$ on the interval $[0,T]$}.
-Again, the signature of a rough path will be formally defined later.
+We further assume that \textit{the vector field $f(y;\theta)$ is polynomial in $y$ and depends on the unknown parameter $\theta$}.
+Finally, we assume that \textit{we know the} expected signature \textit{of the rough path $X$ on the interval $[0,T]$}, to be formally defined later.
 For now, let's just say that it is the set of all iterated integrals of $X$ and its expectation fully describes the distribution of the rough path $X$.

 The first assumption is a bit unusual: it is much more common to assume that we observe one long path rather than many short ones.
 This setting is chosen for two reasons.
 The first is its simplicity: we develop here some basic tools for statistical inference of differential equation driven by rough paths.
-These can be generalized to other settings, such as observing one continuous path, provided that some ergodicity conditions are fulfilled.
-However, there are no general results on the ergodicity of differential equations driven by rough paths and ergodicity has to be checked for each case separately.
-For example, see \cite{Hairer} for some recent results on the ergodicity of differential equations driven by fractional Brownian motion.